Maybe you’ve heard the saying, “It takes money to make money.” But what happens when you don’t have much of it to begin with?

 - Personal loans: You may also seek financial support from friends and family through personal loans.
 These supporters may be willing to offer you a loan in return for a small equity stake or an interest-based return.

 - Small business loans: For larger funding needs, consider using alternative lenders, such as Shopify Capital.
 These lenders offer cash to fund inventory sourcing, payroll, and marketing, enabling you to scale your business quickly.
+You can quickly estimate your possible loan repayments with a business loan calculator.

 Don’t let lack of cash hold you back from entrepreneurship